 Horizontal and Vertical Line Tests

 A relation is a set of ordered pairs .
-For example, the set of points at distance 1 from the origin—the unit circle—is a relation.
+For example, the set of points at distance 1 from the origin—whose graph is the unit circle—is a relation.
 The domain is the set of first values .
 The range is the set of last values .[more]

 When every element in the domain corresponds to exactly one element in the range, the relation is a function.
-A function passes the vertical line test—no vertical line passes through more than one point within the relation.
+A function passes the vertical line test: no vertical line passes through more than one point in the relation.
 The unit circle is thus not a function.
 The half-circle above the axis is the function .

 The horizontal line test, which tests if any horizontal line intersects a graph at more than one point, can have three different results when applied to functions:

-1. If no horizontal line intersects the function in more than one point, it is one-to-one (or injective).
+1. If no horizontal line intersects the function in more than one point, the function is one-to-one (or injective).

 2. If every horizontal line intersects the function in at least one point, it is onto (or surjective).